bonjohen/vsc_extension/AugmentOrchestrationFramework.md

 ## Implementation Status

+### Project Overview

+The Augment Extension Orchestration Framework has been fully implemented across three phases.
+Each phase builds upon the previous one to create a comprehensive solution for orchestrating Augment operations.

 ### Phase 1: Core Orchestration (Completed)

 The first phase of the Augment Extension Orchestration Framework has been implemented.
 The implementation includes: